Serif: Transitional

 Transitional, or baroque, serif typefaces first became common around the mid-18th century until the start of the 19th.
 They are in between "old style" and "modern" fonts, thus the name "transitional".
 Differences between thick and thin lines are more pronounced than they are in old style, but less dramatic than they are in the Didone fonts that followed.
 Stress is more likely to be vertical, and often the "R" has a curled tail.
 The ends of many strokes are marked not by blunt or angled serifs but by ball terminals.
 Transitional faces often have an italic 'h' that opens outwards at bottom right.
 Because the genre bridges styles, it is difficult to define where the genre starts and ends.
 Many of the most popular transitional designs are later creations in the same style.

 Fonts from the original period of transitional typefaces include early on the "romain du roi" in France, then the work of Pierre Simon Fournier in France, Fleischman and Rosart in the Low Countries, Pradell in Spain and John Baskerville and Bulmer in England.
-Among more recent designs, Times New Roman (1932), Perpetua, Plantin, Mrs. Eaves, Freight Text, and the earlier "modernised old styles" have been described as transitional in design.
+Among more recent designs, Times New Roman (1932), Noto Serif, Perpetua, Plantin, Mrs. Eaves, Freight Text, and the earlier "modernised old styles" have been described as transitional in design.

 Later 18th-century transitional typefaces in Britain begin to show influences of Didone typefaces from Europe, described below, and the two genres blur, especially in type intended for body text; Bell is an example of this.